RESEARCH & EDUCATION COMMITTEE

 23-Resolution passed in 2023

 22-Resolution passed in 2022

 WHEREAS, many North Dakota agricultural education teachers have retired while new and existing program expansion has occurred; and

-WHEREAS, the number of ag teachers available now is not enough to satisfy the demand for ag education in our schools; and
+WHEREAS, the number of post-secondary graduates has recently increased in agricultural education, but does not satisfy the teacher demand for agricultural education in our schools; and

-WHEREAS, North Dakota State University has the only ag teacher education program in the state.
+WHEREAS, North Dakota State University has the only agricultural teacher education program in the state.

 WHEREAS, the beef checkoff has helped increase beef demand by providing funding and structure for food safety research, informing the public about beef’s positive nutritional attributes, organizing and coordinating the beef industry’s issues management strategies, leveraging dollars for international and domestic marketing efforts and working with retailers and foodservice outlets to promote beef; and

 WHEREAS, the NDSA was instrumental in getting the national beef checkoff passed; and

 WHEREAS, the NDSA remains committed to the long-term success of the program; and